AntonMich1/AntonMich1/README.md

 Mathematics of Machine Learning.
 Most of these projects were carried out within the framework of Imperial College Online certifications.
 They are presented with Jupyter Notebooks.
-I updated some projects by incorporating more and more interesting questions https://github.com/AntonMich1/Mathematics_MachineLearning
+I updated some projects by incorporating more and more interesting questions https://github.com/AntonMich1/Mathematics_MachineLearning Ongoing Projects
+A: Reinforcement Learning- Temporal difference (TD) Regularized Actor-Critic model for Active Avoidance Learning:
+I am using real data from mice subjected to cue-signaled active avoidance learning.
+An actor-critic model, with separate learning rates for action selection (in the actor) and state evaluation (in the critic), was applied to individual mice during avoidance acquisition.
+Latent parameters, such as learning rate and the subjective reinforcement value of foot shock, were extracted and compared across.
+To enhance stability, I integrated Temporal Difference (TD) learning, which is particularly effective in handling delayed rewards and punishments—key factors in avoidance behaviors.
+The TD error aligns with biological mechanisms like dopamine signaling, making it a plausible model for understanding how animals learn to avoid threats.
+Additionally, the regularization term ensures stable and efficient learning, even in uncertain and complex environments.
+I am currently investigating whether the TD model RL model accurately represents and successfully predicts avoidance behavior.

+I will provide updates as the project progresses."